Most user-centered design projects follow a set of steps commonly known as the design thinking process.

 - Create scenarios or storyboards describing how users would work with the chosen ideas.

 - Build a paper prototype of the interface to support the scenario or storyboard.

 - User test the paper prototype.

 - Use the findings from the prototype testing session to update your design, then create a story map to plan out how you will implement the changes.

 Keep copies of every digital artifact and take photos of every physical artifact.
 You will need these as you create your portfolio.
 Although you’ll pick and choose which elements you want to use, it’s important to have all the pieces available to help you tell a good story about how you went through the process.

-Note: if you are unable to work in-person, it’s still possible to run design thinking sessions at a distance.
-Dave Birss has a great course called How to Create and Run a Brilliant Remote Workshop that will help you set up the environment and get attendees ready for an online event.
+It’s likely you’ll be working remotely.
+Check out my course on Facilitating Remote Design Thinking for tips and a downloadable Miro template that the whole team can work in.
+And check out Dave Birss’ course called How to Create and Run a Brilliant Remote Workshop that will help you set up the environment and get attendees ready for an online event.